Sultana Graham (she/her)

 LMSW*, CCTP

-Bonnie is a Licensed Master Social Worker (LMSW) with a passion for trauma-informed, inclusive, and strengths-based therapy.
-She earned her Master’s degree in Social Work from Arizona State University and brings a rich, interdisciplinary background to her clinical work—including experience in education, non-profits, addiction treatment, parental attachment research, and community mental health.
+Bonnie is a Licensed Clinical Social Worker (LCSW) who brings a compassionate, trauma-informed, and inclusive approach to both individual and couples therapy.
+She earned her Master’s in Social Work from Arizona State University and offers a rich, interdisciplinary background that enhances her clinical work.
+Her experience spans education, non-profits, addiction treatment, parental attachment research, and community mental health—allowing her to support clients with depth, empathy, and a strengths-based perspective.

 A proud gender-inclusive and LGBTQIA+ affirming therapist, Bonnie creates a welcoming, nonjudgmental space where clients of all identities and backgrounds are seen, heard, and valued.